dotnet/android/Documentation/guides/BuildProcess.md

         value from the `AndroidManifest.xml` or `11` if none is defined.

-    -   **versionCode** &ndash; Uses the version code direrctly from `Properties\AndroidManifest.xml`.
+    -   **versionCode** &ndash; Uses the version code directly from `Properties\AndroidManifest.xml`.

     You can define custom items using the `$(AndroidVersionCodeProperties)` property (defined next).

     By default the value will be set to `{abi}{versionCode:D6}`.
-If a developer wants to keep the old behaviour you can override the default by setting the `$(AndroidUseLegacyVersionCode)` property to `true`
+If a developer wants to keep the old behavior you can override the default by setting the `$(AndroidUseLegacyVersionCode)` property to `true`

     Added in Xamarin.Android 7.2.